xmartlabs/fountain-docs/FountainRetrofit.md

 There's only one required structure, [`NotPagedRetrifitPageFetcher<out ListResponse<Value>>`], which Fountain uses to handle the paging.

 Additionally you can specify the [`ioServiceExecutor : Executor`](https://developer.android.com/reference/java/util/concurrent/Executor).
-It's executor with which the service call will be made.
-By default, the library will use a pool of 5 threads.
+It's the executor that'll be used to make the service call.

 ## Cache + Network Support Listing Creator for paged endpoints